 If neither of the birth parents have a statement denying consent on file, then a copy of the clearance reply form will be released to the adult adoptee.
 This form can be used to obtain the adoptee’s original certificate of live birth.
 Again, this only applies to those adoptions in which parental rights were terminated before 28 May 1945 and on/after 12 September 1980.

 What are the fees?

 Fees are set by Michigan Law to $60.00 (or actual cost of supplying information), whichever is less.
 But this fee may be waived if indigent or under hardship.

-Many genealogists, myself included, have brick walls in our family tree where we run into a person that was adopted.
-Can we request information about our ancestor from the State of Michigan?
-Yes, we can.
+Many family historians have brick walls in their family trees where they run into a person that was adopted.
+Can they request information about their ancestor from the State of Michigan?
+Yes, they can.

 Pursuant to the following that reads…